airvin1994/ESM244_CerealNutrition_ShinyApp/README.md

-# ESM244_ShinyApp
+# How healthy is your cereal?
-Cereal nutrition shiny app by Alex Irvin and Caitlin Martin.
+A cereal nutrition shiny app by Alex Irvin and Caitlin Martin.